Andre-Fonteles/UbiOrb/README.md

 php app/console doctrine:schema:update --force
 ```

 6. Alter permissions on "UbiOrb/app/cache" "UbiOrb/app/log" and "UbiOrb/web/u" so that apache may have permission to create edit and delete files within them.
-We will use chmod -R 777 for this, but free to choose other method.
+We will use chmod -R 777 for this, but feel free to choose other method.
 ```
 sudo chmod -R 777 app/cache app/logs web/u
 ```